 This portion of the internet lurks beneath our visible and encrypted websites that are indexed by major search engines like Google and Bing.
-The technical aspects of how the dark web operates allows users to leave minimal trace of their likes and search history, their purchases or their location.
+The technical aspects of how the dark web operates allow users to leave minimal trace of their likes and search history, their purchases, or their location.

-Of course for this reason, the dark web is a place where a lot of illegal activities go on, but there are also plenty of legitimate consumers, and marketers/retailers would like to access to such customers.
-According to Dark Web News, which reports the latest happenings in the dark web niche, this subsection of the internet that’s not accessible by traditional means—i.e., conventional web browsers and search engines—carries enormous potential for anyone who wants to communicate anonymously.
+Of course, for this reason, the dark web is a place where a lot of illegal activities going on, but there are also plenty of legitimate consumers, and marketers/retailers would like to access such customers.
+According to Dark Web News, this subsection of the internet that’s not accessible by traditional means—i.e., conventional web browsers and search engines—carries enormous potential for anyone who wants to communicate anonymously.

 As is clear in their job description, marketing professionals regularly analyze content to craft effective ads that can convert visitors into consumers.
-Most marketers have avoided the dark web, due to its negative reputation and also because they may not be able to understand how it works.
+Most marketers have avoided it entirely, due to its negative reputation and also because they may not be able to understand how it works.

 Here are the top things all marketers should know about the dark web.

 Normal browsers such as Chrome or Safari cannot access the dark web.
 It is also not searchable using Google and other search engines.
-All dark web marketers should know that the dark web can only be accessed with a secure browser, like Tor or The Onion Router.
+All marketers should know that it can only be accessed with a secure browser, like Tor or The Onion Router.

-And now those popular websites and platforms are moving into the dark web as well.
+And now those popular websites and platforms are moving into this dark side of the internet as well.
 Facebook unveiled its own .onion address in 2014, and news sites such as ProPublica and The New York Times have followed suit.

 Political parties use these sites for discussions and forums, and many of these communication vehicles contain active communities related to technology or games.
 These sites are used for privacy rather than for criminality.

 As a marketer, you have to know your audience and where they move.
 Go where they go.
 It is important that you understand the different demographic groups within the dark web.
-For instance, tech savvy audiences might move to the dark web as they place great importance on privacy.
+For instance, tech-savvy audiences might move to the dark side of the internet as they place great importance on privacy.

-Marketers must try to understand their target audience present in such dark web sites, as this is the only way they can gather helpful insights on how those audiences might use the product/service they’re advertising.
+Marketers must try to understand their target audience present on such dark websites, as this is the only way they can gather helpful insights on how those audiences might use the product/service they’re advertising.

 Hackers can easily break your marketing walls.
-Fraud, malware and hacks are common in the dark web.
+Fraud, malware, and hacks are common on the dark web.
 So, as a marketer, you need to work with cybersecurity personnel to remain safe.

 Tracking the dark web can be very useful for marketers and they cannot afford to ignore it.
-For instance, before Bitcoin rose to the level of popularity and mainstream acceptance it holds today, the dark web was one of the first places where the cryptocurrency made its appearance.
-There might be many other potential technological breakthroughs making their first appearance on the dark web.
+For instance, before Bitcoin rose to the level of popularity and mainstream acceptance it holds today, the dark web was one of the first places where cryptocurrency made its appearance.
+There might be many other potential technological breakthroughs making their first appearance on the dark side of the internet

-Marketers can get immense value from the dark web related to services and innovations, so that they have a competitive edge.
+Marketers can get immense value from the dark side of the internet related to services and innovations so that they have a competitive edge.

 Dark web users tend to be fond of phrases and acronyms that have an encoded meaning.
 Communities within the dark web are very creative in nature.
 As such, you should use strong mnemonics that can act as a visual shortcut for your target audience to notice your brand.
 This is an important part of your survival kit in the dark web.

-This tip is built off the same principle discussed in the previous point #6—Offer your target audience in the dark web a strong alibi for your brand.
+This tip is built on the same principle discussed in the previous point #6—Offer your target audience on the dark web a strong alibi for your brand.

 Marketers can employ the same tactic as they create their messaging for the dark web.
 This involves nothing but an indirect reference to your brand name.
-It is bending the rules, but that’s what it takes to be successful in the dark web.
-Use logos, structures, shapes and associations as part of the dark web toolkit for representing your brand.
+It is bending the rules, but that’s what it takes to be successful on the dark web.
+Use logos, structures, shapes, and associations as part of the dark web toolkit for representing your brand.

-Reddit also has forums for dark web market users where they can meet buyers, exchange information and share reviews of various sellers on the dark web.
+Reddit also has forums for dark web market users where they can meet buyers, exchange information, and share reviews of various sellers on the dark side of the internet.
 They also provide advice through these forums regarding safe drops and zones for picking up packages bought on the dark web and how to escape the grip of law enforcement from falling on you.